john-science/john-science.github.io/_drafts/2016-11-24-fav-text-based-games.md

 ### Discworld MUD

 > 1991-Present, [MUD](https://en.wikipedia.org/wiki/MUD), [RPG](https://en.wikipedia.org/wiki/Role-playing_game)

+    Turnwise Broadway [nw, se]
+    Hp: 1610 (1610) Gp: 255 (285) Xp: 82361
+    You hack the sailor's stomach with your Dragon Fang.
+    > slash sailor with fang
+    You prepare to slash the sailor with the tiger fang.

+    Hp: 1610 (1610) Gp: 233 (285) Xp: 82599
+    You launch a powerful attack.
+You chop up the sailor's right arm with your tiger fang.
+    You kill the sailor.
+    You get the feeling that someone is watching you - as if this is all a game somehow.

 The Discworld MUD is a hilarious, old school MUD based on Terry Pratchett's wildly successful comedy fantasy book series.
 This open-world game has more content than any other game ever created.
 No joke, the community has been adding content for 25 years now and you will never, ever see it all.
 The game is generally pretty funny, and though some players have had the same character for years, there is serious permadeath in the game.
 This is my all-time favorite MUD, and I have spent so much time playing it I should probably be embarassed.
 (I'm not.)
 GNU Terry Pratchett.